Stephen Decatur: Death

-Decatur's life and distinguished service in the U.S. Navy came to an early end when in 1820 Commodore James Barron challenged Decatur to a duel, related in part to comments Decatur had made over Barron's conduct in the Chesapeake–Leopard affair of 1807.
+Decatur's life and distinguished service in the U.S. Navy came to an early end when in 1820 Barron challenged Decatur to a duel, related in part to comments Decatur had made over Barron's conduct in the Chesapeake–Leopard affair of 1807.
 Because of Barron's loss of Chesapeake to the British he faced a court-martial and was barred from command for a term of five years.
 Decatur had served on the court-martial that had found Barron guilty of "unpreparedness".
 Barron had just returned to the United States from Copenhagen after being away for six years and was seeking reinstatement.
 He was met with much criticism among fellow naval officers, among whom Decatur was one of the most outspoken.
 Decatur, who was now on the board of naval commissioners, strongly opposed Barron's reinstatement and was notably critical about the prospect in communications with other naval officers and government officials.
 As a result, Barron became embittered towards Decatur and challenged him to a duel.
 Barron's challenge to Decatur occurred during a period when duels between officers were so common that it was creating a shortage of experienced men, forcing the Department of the Navy to threaten to discharge those who attempted to pursue the practice.